 Hidden form fields give you another layer of customization to use with your integration.

-Click on any form widget on your Leadpage or Leadbox to access its settings, which will appear in the left-hand sidebar.
+Hover over any form widget on your page or pop-up and click Edit Integrations to access its settings, which will appear in the left-hand sidebar.

 Creating hidden fields

-You can create hidden fields in three ways.
+You can create hidden fields in two ways.

-Some ESPs will allow you to create or define hidden fields.
-In the example below, “Infusionsoft Hidden Field 4” was set up as hidden within Infusionsoft.
+Some email service providers (ESP) will allow you to create or define hidden fields.
+In the example below, “Source” was set up as hidden within MailChimp.

-To hide a field manually from within our Drag & Drop Builder:
+To hide a field manually from within Leadpages:

-- Click the field to open its options.
+- Under ② FIELDS in the form settings, click the field you'd like to hide to open its options.

 You can choose any default value the field supports, which will be submitted alongside information your visitor provides.